Teredell/FCC/ES6/ES6 README.md

 lesson 28: Creating a promise, still learning about it.

 lesson 29: seems to work like an if/else so far but obviously it's more about asynchronicity.

+lesson 30: introduced the 'then' keyword fairly self explainitory in that if promise is fulfill then do what.